Cover of The Inner Work: An Invitation to True Freedom and Lasting Happiness

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Inner Work: An Invitation to True Freedom and Lasting Happiness:
+The most popular highlights from The Inner Work: An Invitation to True Freedom and Lasting Happiness, saved by readers on Screvi.

 “Be happy for no reason, like a child.
 If you are happy for a reason, you’re in trouble, because that reason can be taken from you.” - Dr. Deepak Chopra”